 You also use a name and an email address when posting comments, something which you clearly never knew about ever, but that’s a privacy thing, not a cookie thing, and it’s housed in a database we have, where we don’t even bother to look at it.
 To be honest, you actually could use any name and email and the damned thing sends it through anyway.

-The wonderful thing here is, the maximum penalty for not complying is £500,000 for cases where there is a deliberate breach of the law that causes substantial distress.
+The wonderful thing here is at least in the UK, the maximum penalty for not complying is £500,000 for cases where there is a deliberate breach of the law that causes substantial distress.
 We’re really wondering if a crappy blog site will cause substantial distress that warrants the £500,000 fine (which is £499,812 more than what we actually have).

 What distress do they mean as well?
 Do damsels all have to chip about their distress?
 Is it the kind of distress John Hurt had when that alien popped out of his stomach to say hello?